 - Once logged in, you will see the current location of your phone on Google Maps.

-- Apart from that, you will see several options on the left side of the screen.
+- Apart from that, you will see multiple features that can be performed on your phone on the left side of the screen.

 - Select Unlock.